urxvtcd/libstatus/README.md

 The functionality is implemented in the `libstatus.sh` file, which serves as a library intended to be sourced by some other script.

-Two example scripts using the library are provided.
-Check them out:
+One example script, `git-s`, using all of the features library is provided.
+Check it out.
-  - `git-s` using probably all of the feautres of the library,
-  - `git-ss` as above, but also using columnar layout to take advantage of fullscreen terminal window.

-I personally use them daily, and they probably fulfill your needs as well.
-To use them, you need to make sure they are available in your `$PATH`.
+I personally use it daily, and it probably fulfills your needs as well.
+To use it, you need to make sure it's available in your `$PATH`.
 Configuring the `$PATH` variable is out of scope of this README, but there's plenty information online.

-If the provided scripts don't suit you, I encourage you to hack them to your liking.
+If the provided script doesn't suit you, I encourage you to hack it to your liking.
 Note that if git sees a `git-foo` file in your path, you can execute it without typing the dash, just `git foo`.